Trent-class lifeboat

-The Trent-class lifeboat is an all-weather lifeboat operated by the Royal National Lifeboat Institution (RNLI) from 20 stations (2025) around the coasts of Great Britain and Ireland to provide coverage up to 50 mi out to sea.
+The Trent-class lifeboat is an All-weather lifeboat operated by the Royal National Lifeboat Institution (RNLI) from 15 stations (2026) around the coasts of Great Britain and Ireland to provide coverage up to 50 mi out to sea.
 Introduced to service in 1994, the class is named after the River Trent, the second longest river wholly in England.

+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiasts' Society Handbook, with information retrieved directly from RNLI records.

 History

 In the 1980s the RNLI's and all-weather lifeboats provided coverage 30 mi out to sea, operating at up to 18 kn to cover the distance in two hours in good weather.
 However the RNLI felt that they needed the capability to extend their coverage to 50 mi radius which would require lifeboats with a top speed of 25 kn.
 This resulted in the 14 m Trent and 17 m lifeboats.

 The prototype for the Trent class was built in 1991.
 It was used for trials until 1994, when it was put into active service at Alderney Lifeboat Station.
 It remained on station there until their own boat was available in 1995, since when it has served in the relief fleet.
 Construction of its sister boats continued until 2004.

 Unlike the contemporary Severn class, the Trent will not receive a service life extension refurbishment and will gradually be withdrawn, to be replaced mainly by lifeboats.